Saaiiikrishna/ams-java/README.md

 During development you can run `npm start` in either directory to start the development server.

+## Mobile Apps

+Native mobile clients are provided in the `entity-admin-android` and `entity-admin-ios` directories.
+The Android app is written in Kotlin and can be opened directly in Android Studio.
+The iOS application uses SwiftUI and should be opened with Xcode.

 ## Python NFC Client

 `nfc_app.py` is a simple Tkinter application that can interact with the backend.
 Run it with Python after installing the `requests` package.